goldhand/sw-precache-webpack-plugin/README.md

 sw-precache-webpack-plugin
 ==========================
 Webpack plugin for using service workers.
-Will generate a service worker file using `sw-precache` and add it to your build directory.
+Will generate a [service worker][1] file using [sw-precache][2] and add it to your build directory.

 Install